FanatiQS/VerbalEyes-Scroll-Controller/tools/configure_bash/README.md

 ### Eval
 Enabled with `-e <data>` or `--eval <data>` where data is the configuration data to add.
 The data is a key-value pair and needs to follow the [configuration protocol](./src/README.md).
-That is why this option is not recommended if you are not very familiar with the configuration system.
+That is why this option is not recommended if you are not very familiar with the configuration protocol.

 ### Sleep
 Enabled with `-s <seconds>` or `--sleep <seconds>` where seconds is the number of seconds to sleep.